Notorious-Coding/Notorious-Client/README.md

 - Easy building of HttpRequestMessage
 - Easy building of multipart/form-data requests
-- Body serialisation as JSON, powered by Newtonsoft, but customisable.
+- Body serialisation as JSON, powered by System.Text.Json, but customisable.
 - Easy handling of request's authentication
 - Infinitely extensible system.
 - Allow you to build maintanable and testable API Client.